Steiger's

-Steiger's was a department store company of New England in the 19th and 20th centuries.
+Steiger's was an American department store company of New England in the 19th and 20th centuries.
 Founded in Holyoke, Massachusetts in 1896, its flagship store for much of the company's history was in Springfield, Massachusetts.
 At the time of its purchase by May Department Stores, Steiger's was described as the last family-owned chain of department stores in New England.

 History

 Albert Steiger (1860–1938) was born in Ravensburg, Germany, on May 12, 1860, the eldest child of Jacob and Mary (née Felerabend) Steiger.
 His grandfather, John Ulrich Steiger, was a Swiss-born manufacturer of muslin who emigrated to the United States following the death of his wife and set up a bedspread manufacturing business in Huntington.
 In 1869 Albert Steiger and his parents would move to the United States as well, joining the family firm.
 Two years later however, John Steiger died, and by 1873 Albert Steiger's father and uncle had as well.
 At the age of 13 Steiger became the breadwinner in his family, looking after a widowed mother and two younger sisters.
 For the better part of 20 years he supported himself and his family by purchasing dry goods from a Mr. Darwin Gillett of Westfield, reselling and delivering these goods to the Hilltowns at a profit.

 In 1894, at the age of 34, Steiger left Massachusetts and relocated to Port Chester, New York, north of New York City, where he opened his first dry goods store for a short time.
 In 1896, he would return to Western Massachusetts and found his namesake department store in Holyoke, Massachusetts under the name The Albert Steiger Company, which quickly became a mainstay in that city.
+The Holyoke store, built in 1899, was a four-story beaux arts building designed by George P. B. Alderman, on High Street across from City Hall.
+The former department store building is still in use as offices today.

-Around the turn of the 20th century, he opened a series of stores in Fall River, Massachusetts, New Bedford, Massachusetts, and Springfield, Massachusetts.
+Around the turn of the 20th century, Albert Steiger opened a series of stores in Fall River, Massachusetts, New Bedford, Massachusetts, and Springfield, Massachusetts.
 A store in Hartford, Connecticut followed in 1918.
 By his death in 1938, Steiger's branches in western New York and New England brought in an estimated gross revenue of $25,000,000, equivalent to more than $450 million dollars in 2020 USD.

+Mid to late 20th century

 The five-story art deco downtown Springfield store was the chain's flagship during the mid-to-late 20th century.
 In contrast to Springfield's other main store, traditional full-service department store Forbes & Wallace, Steiger's concentrated more on being a high-end clothing store.

-The Holyoke store, built in 1899, was a four-story beaux arts building designed by George P. B. Alderman, on High Street across from City Hall.
-The former department store building is still in use as offices today.
 Several generations of the Steiger family carried on this business.
-Albert Steiger's grandson, Albert E. Steiger Jr., was president of the company from to 1959 to 1992.
+Albert Steiger's grandson, Albert E. Steiger Jr., was president of the company from 1959 to 1992, his younger brother Ralph A. Steiger was appointed treasurer and vice president since 1947 and CEO from 1992 to 1995.